 The Covered Services under this section do not include those received in the Hospital as an Inpatient.
 Refer to the INPATIENT SERVICES section for services covered by the Booklet.
 For medications or equipment not obtained through a pharmacy, see the MEDICAL SUPPLIES, DURABLE MEDICAL EQUIPMENT, AND APPLIANCES section of this Booklet.
 For Prescription Drugs, including Specialty Pharmacy Drugs, which are administered to you in a medical setting (e.g., Physician's office, home care visit, or outpatient Facility), see PRESCRIPTION DRUGS ADMINISTERED BY A MEDICAL PROVIDER section for more information.

-You may fill your prescriptions through the UCHealth Retail Pharmacies, or through one of CVS Caremark's Participating Retail Pharmacies.
-Mail Order prescriptions are managed by the University of Colorado Hospital Mail Order Prescription Service.
+You may fill your prescriptions through one of CVS Caremark's Participating Retail Pharmacies.
+Mail Order prescriptions are managed by the CVS Mail Order Pharmacy.